Mission

 217:46:00

-Orion splashes down in the Pacific Ocean off the coast of California, concluding the approximately 9-day mission and paving the way for future Artemis lunar landings.
+Orion splashed down in the Pacific Ocean west of Rosarito, Baja California, concluding the 9-day mission and paving the way for future Artemis lunar landings.

 recovery